eddiedunnteaching/cit225/SystemAdministration.md

 Both of these tools are similar in the way they operate.
 In fact newer versions of `fdisk` can also deal with `GPT` partitions.

-You can use fdisk with `-l` in non-interactive mode but the easiest way to use `fdisk` is interactive mode.
+You can use fdisk with `-l` in non-interactive mode where it will come back to the prompt each time but the way we are going to use `fdisk` is in interactive mode.

 When you run `fdisk` you must also specify a disk in which to perform the operations.
 If you are unsure which device is the correct one you can run commands like `lsblk` or `lsudb` to find the correct device file.